 PRR (Private Residence Relief)

 You can escape CGT when you sell your main home (the one you reside in for more than 50% of the time).
-This is known as Principal Private Residence Relief.
+This is known as Principal Private Residence Relief (PRR).
+If you are abroad or changing residence, you may also find our sell your property while overseas guide useful.
 You only qualify if it has been used as your primary residence for the entire duration of ownership.
 However, if you rented or used it for business sometime during the period of ownership, only a portion of the gain will be tax exempt.

 Transfers Between Husband and Wife and Civil Partners